gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classQuadrature.md

 ### function operator()

-_An operator for calculating the integral of a function defined on a discrete index range by cycling over batch dimensions._
+_An operator for calculating the integral of a function defined on a discrete domain by cycling over batch dimensions._
 ```C++
 template<class ExecutionSpace, class BatchIdxRange, class IntegratorFunction>
 inline void Quadrature::operator() (